Codecademy/docs/content/typescript/concepts/primitives/primitives.md

 ---
-Title: 'Primitives'
+Title: "Primitives"
-Description: 'TypeScript supports primitives, which are the basic types in JavaScript that make up data other than functions and objects.'
+Description: "TypeScript supports primitives, which are the basic types in JavaScript that make up data other than functions and objects."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'Literals'
+  - "Literals"
-  - 'Primitives'
+  - "Primitives"
-  - 'Types'
+  - "Types"
 CatalogContent:
-  - 'learn-typescript'
+  - "learn-typescript"
-  - 'paths/full-stack-engineer-career-path'
+  - "paths/full-stack-engineer-career-path"
 ---

 TypeScript supports primitives, which are the basic types in JavaScript that make up data other than functions and objects.
 TypeScript recognizes the following seven primitive types in JavaScript: